 1. Rent pocket wifi when you arrive in Japan

 Pocket wifi is a portable device that provides data services.
 There is an option for visitors to rent pocket wifi before you leave your home country.

 Rent pocket wifi from Global Advanced Communications.
 They deliver anywhere in Japan (to your hotel, airport or 7-Eleven).
 They are reasonably priced and reliable.
-For the rental price, you get fast unlimited data, connect up to 10 devices and including coverage all over Japan.
-When you leave Japan, drop off in the prepaid envelope in any mailbox in Japan.
+For the rental price, you get fast unlimited data, connect up to 10 devices and include coverage all over Japan.
+When you leave Japan, drop it off in a prepaid envelope in any mailbox in Japan.

-Get a Mobal SIM card when you arrive in Japan.
-The SIM card is excellent for short-term (less than three months) in Japan where you can get unlimited data.
+Get a data-only prepaid SIM card when you arrive in Japan.
+The SIM card is excellent for short-term (a few days to a few weeks) in Japan.

-Airports, major train stations, some bus terminals, and museums, will have free wifi.
+Airports, major train stations, bus terminals, and museums, will have free wifi.

 And download Japan Connected-free Wi-Fi.
 It is a free app and allows you to connect to the free wifi hotspots around the city.

 Major department stores will offer free wifi as well.
 They do not require a password.

 Whenever you are in need of free wifi, Starbucks is always the answer.
 You can log into the network without any password.
 And there is always a Starbucks nearby.